dps923/winter2020/graded-work/assign4.md

 We need an app that will enable you to capture and store information about the food you eat during the day.

 Important for everyone to have good nutrition
-Easy for young people to ignore and dismiss as unimportant
+Easy for people to ignore and dismiss as unimportant
 Society and culture have increased interest in food and health
 (etc.)